afang732/lab1/command-line.md

 3. Navigate to your "Documents" directory (or wherever else you keep your stuff).
 Hint: `cd`

+   annafang@Annas-MacBook-Pro-10 ~ % cd desktop/info201

+4. Print out the working directory--are you in the correct place?

   annafang@Annas-MacBook-Pro-10 ~ % cd desktop/info201/lab1

-4. Print out the working directory--are you in the correct place? yes

 5. List the files there.
 Do you see the same files and in the file explorer?
 Hint: `ls`